-So, look for products that have a few drops of essential oils blended into an all-natural base.
+Look for products that have a few drops of essential oils blended into an all-natural base.
 Castle Forbes and The Art of Shaving products are very good choices to enjoy natural essential oils.
-While the barbershop chain and retailer The Art of Shaving belongs to the parent company of the Gillette brand Procter & Gamble, and is well known in the US.
-Castle Forbes is more of an insider tip.
-The private perfumery at the Castle Forbes in Aberdeenshire, Scotland restricts their retailers to a selected number, due to the fact that they are only able to produce shaving cream in batches of 500 per year; it is definitely one of the highest performing shaving creams I tried so far.
+While the barbershop chain and retailer The Art of Shaving belongs to the parent company of the Gillette brand Procter & Gamble, and is well known in the US, Castle Forbes is more of an insider tip.
+The private perfumery at the Castle Forbes in Aberdeenshire, Scotland restricts their retailers to a select number, due to the fact that they are only able to produce shaving cream in batches of 500 per year; it is definitely one of the highest performing shaving creams I tried so far.

 If you have sensitive skin you should also look for shaving creams including Aloe Vera.
-Most ancient civilizations, including the Greeks, Romans, Persians and Indians applied the Aloe Vera extract as ‘first aid’ for wounds, burns and other skin conditions because of its antiseptic properties.
-The renowned brush and razor manufacture Edwin Jagger from Sheffield in England offers an Aloe Vera based shaving cream that performs exceedingly well.
+Most ancient civilizations, including the Greeks, Romans, Persians and Indians, applied the Aloe Vera extract as ‘first aid’ for wounds, burns and other skin conditions because of its antiseptic properties.
+The renowned brush and razor manufacture Edwin Jagger from Sheffield in England offers an Aloe Vera-based shaving cream that performs exceedingly well.

 Natural ingredients, unlike their synthetic counterparts, are biodegradable and work in harmony with the body’s natural functions and cycles.
 You would be surprised at how many products out there wreak havoc on your skin.
-It is always good to check out the ingredients list, if the list contains a lot of the following ingredients you should consider avoiding the product:
+It is always good to check out the ingredients list, and if the list contains a lot of the following ingredients you should consider avoiding the product:

 - Chemical dyes like FD&C colors, D&C colors, and HC colors are found (green shaving gels and blue shaving foam, etc.).
 They are harsh chemicals that can cause allergic reactions and rashes.